 In addition to over 100 radio interviews, I’ve appeared on many television programmes.
 One of the best was with the team on Sky News Sunrise.
 The award for the most frustrating goes to Hollywood heartthrob Gerard Butler on BBC 1’s The One Show and the scariest, also live on BBC1, involved wrapping a bottle of red wine on the arm of a chair.
 Good news – I didn’t drop it!

-In addition to helping clients declutter their lives I’ve been showing how to recycle, upcycle and repurpose for years.
+In addition to helping clients declutter or reorganise their homes I’ve been showing how to recycle, upcycle and repurpose for years.
 Drying out moss that falls off the roof and using it to add an eco-friendly finishing touch to a gift is a firm favourite.
 There is no cost and it looks great, as you can see in the gallery.
-How many of us have collections of photos we never look?
-I’ve got lots of ways to transform them into treasure that no longer needs to be buried!

 I’ve learnt about millinery from the best and am so pleased that my often quirky designs have proven to be so popular – a fascinator featuring a 45rpm record is a case in point!
 Those who prefer to make their own do so in my creative and crafty workshops.
 On a cruise ship even rough seas didn’t discourage the ladies from creating their own beautiful fascinators to wear to the ball.